Let it snow in Trollhättan!

 Views from my apartment window

-A view from my apartment window after a snowy day
+A view from an apartment window of a quiet neighbourhood after a snowy day.

 Photo: Nozinhle

-A view from my apartment window after a snowy day
+A view from an apartment window of a quiet neighbourhood after a snowy day.

 Photo: Nozinhle